How to Become a Certified EMDR Therapist

 To become an

-Evergreen certified EMDR therapist, you must meet the following criteria:
+Evergreen Certified EMDR Clinician (EMDR-C), you must meet the following criteria:

 - License: You must have a valid license, certification, or registration to practice as a mental health professional.